- Eat Less

 TAS

-• Abalone stocks in Tasmania are made up of many small, independent populations.
+- Abalone populations in Tasmania are made up of many small, independent populations.
 Some appear healthy, while others appear to be declining.

 Abalone are found on inshore kelp forest reefs on southern coastlines.
 They serve an important ecological role as a grazing herbivore and prey item for a range of coastal species.

-Research into the stock status of abalone populations indicates that their stocks are likely made up of many small, independent populations along the southern coast of Australia.
-Regional studies suggest that some areas support healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.
+Research into the population status of abalone populations indicates that they are likely made up of many small, independent populations along the southern coast of Australia.
+Regional studies suggest that some areas have healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.

 Many blacklip abalone stocks are declining because abalone are highly susceptible to a range of climate impacts like marine heatwaves, habitat loss and invasive species.
 These issues are likely to impact habitat in eastern areas, where loss of reef kelp forests is also a concern for the rock lobster fishery.
 Management should incorporate monitoring and management of environmental impacts more explicitly in the fishery.